 The Planning Reform Action Plan focuses on initiatives that improve the planning system by shortening time frames, getting rid of blockages and providing more transparency to the community.

 The Faster Assessments Program combines new resources, better case management and system improvements to slash assessment times by June 2023.
 The changes will see:

-This measure helps stimulate the economy through stronger investment conditions and set significant time saving benchmarks by:
+This measure helps stimulate the economy through stronger investment conditions and sets significant time-saving benchmarks by:

 It helps reduce holding costs, the costs of preparing applications and also makes it faster and easier to navigate the planning system.